Page updated 2/27/2014

 transfers, deaths and employees who choose to leave the Postal Service.

-Vacancies are advertised internally by the USPS and not by the Office
+Post Office job vacancies are advertised internally by the USPS and not by the Office

 of Personnel Management.
 In 1971, the US Postal Service became independent.